Tranquil Salvador III

-Tranquil Gervacio S. Salvador III (born May 19, 1967) is a Filipino lawyer, educator, civic leader, and media advocate for mainstreaming and popularizing law education in the Philippines.
+Tranquil Gervacio S. Salvador III (born May 19, 1967) is a Filipino lawyer, educator, and civic leader.
 He has served as spokesperson and member of the defense panel for the impeachment of the then-Chief Justice Renato Corona and handled other notable cases of Filipino personalities and corporations.

-He is a well-cited legal analyst for issues of national interest including the removal from office of former Chief Justice Maria Lourdes Sereno and the impeachment complaint filed against the seven justices who voted to remove Sereno through a quo warranto petition.
+He is a legal analyst for issues of national interest including the removal from office of former Chief Justice Maria Lourdes Sereno and the impeachment complaint filed against the seven justices who voted to remove Sereno through a quo warranto petition.